-The seminary also offers the MDiv degree 100 percent online.
-No travel to the AU campus is required of this degree.
-Classes are taught by full-time AU seminary faculty or adjuncts who are outstanding in their field.
-The online MDiv is accredited by the Association of Theological Schools.
-The courses for the 100 percent online MDiv are the same as the courses for the residential MDiv.
+The seminary also offers the Master of Divinity degree 100 percent online; no travel to campus is required.
+Classes are taught by our full-time AU seminary faculty or adjuncts who are outstanding in their field.
+Courses for the 100 percent online MDiv are the same as the courses for the residential MDiv, and the program is accredited by the Association of Theological Schools.

-The 100 percent online MDiv is a good option for students being called to ministry but cannot leave their current location due to a job or family.
+The 100 percent online MDiv is a good option for students being called to ministry but unable to leave their current location due to job or family responsibilities.
 It is also a great option for international students serving as leaders and missionaries overseas.

-For more information about the online MDiv, call (765) 641-4598.
+For more information about the 100 percent online MDiv, visit anderson.edu/academics/master-of-divinity or call (765) 641-4598.